Ambien (Zolpidem) Addiction and Treatment Options

 Stopping Ambien Use Safely

 Ambien use and withdrawal can bring about many adverse side effects.
 Because of this, it’s important to seek medical advice when discontinuing Ambien use, particularly use that is problematic.
 Withdrawal symptoms can be dangerous and uncomfortable and make it more likely that individuals will start using again to avoid them.

 Supervised medical detox can help safely reduce the amount of Ambien in one’s system to limit the severity of withdrawal.
 Doctors typically recommend gradually reducing dosage instead of quitting cold turkey.
 At a drug abuse treatment center, this process is supervised by doctors and nurses round-the-clock to ensure comfort, safety, and reduce the likelihood of relapse.

-Getting Help (Ambien Addiction Recovery)Since Ambien has an important function that allows users to get sufficient sleep, treatment for Ambien abuse typically involves management of sleep disorders without the use of medication.
+Ambien Addiction RecoverySince Ambien has an important function that allows users to get sufficient sleep, treatment for Ambien addiction typically involves management of sleep disorders without the use of medication.
 After detox, addiction treatment will typically focus on uncovering triggers and situations that worsen symptoms of insomnia and identifying coping skills that can help.
 In addition to therapeutic skills, treatment will help develop healthier habits like going to sleep at the same time every night, avoiding stimulating activities before bed, or limiting caffeine use.